 The landscape between Kashmir and Zojila is very scenic.
 The mountains are sharp and rugged, yet donned with lush forests.
 The scene gives you a new, ‘even better’ view at every turn.

 We took a break from the ride from Srinagar to this point.
 Clicked many shots and etched many new memories.

 Thiksey and Shey Monasteries are close to each other on the Leh-Manali highway in India.
 On this particular evening, I was witnessing the sunset happening over the Shey Monasteries, from Thiksey.
 The trees at the bottom were adding a mystery to the silhouette of the mountain.
-This was my third visit to the spot and it only gets better every time.
+This trip was my third visit to the spot, and it only gets better every time.

-When a beautiful soft light falls on the rocky beaches, it makes wonderful compositions.
+When a beautiful soft light falls on the rocky beaches, it makes lovely compositions.
 I had been to this beach numerous times before.
-But this was the first time that I walked down a few kilometers towards an end of the beach area.
+But this was the first time that I walked down a few kilometres towards the end of the beach.
 I was surprised to find this location, full of slugs, sea urchins, and rocks.
-It started getting more cloudy and that was the perfect moment for this shot.
+It started getting more cloudy, and that was the perfect moment for this shot.

-Mighty Trishul Parvat, shot from a hill station called Mukteshwar.
+Mighty Trishul Parvat, shot from Mukteshwar.